CUNY New York City College of Technology School Images

 Highly Rated Programs

 The culinary arts program is the most award-winning public program of its kind in the world.
 The percentage of its graduates passing licensing exams in the health-related professions is significantly higher than the average for New York State.
 The college ranks at or near the top of all colleges in the nation in the number of African American, Asian American, and Latino American students studying engineering technologies.
-City Tech is also well-known for its strong African American Studies program.
+The African American Studies program also has a strong national reputation.

 Learning Communities

-City Tech has several learning communities to help students build academic and personal connections to one another.
+Learning communities help students build academic and personal connections to one another.
 Cohorts of a learning community take at least two classes at a time together, including several multi-disciplinary subjects.

 Continuing Education